top of page

 A Triple Net lease can offer lower rent, more transparency, and greater control—but it also brings higher financial risk.
 Make sure you understand exactly what you’re agreeing to.
 Define responsibilities clearly, especially around maintenance and capital expenses, and ensure you have visibility into costs.

-Whether your business is considering a potential relocation or negotiating a renewal, working with a tenant-only advocate, like WRA, will help to analyze total occupancy costs, secure aggressive terms, and ensure that the lease aligns with the businesses long term goals.
+Whether your business is considering a potential relocation or negotiating a renewal, working with a tenant-only advocate, like WRA, will help to analyze total occupancy costs, secure aggressive terms, and ensure that the lease aligns with the business's long-term goals.

 Comments